vidhan66/Book-Recommendation-System/README.md

 * Implement Deep Learning-based recommendations.
 * Improve hybrid model using dynamic weighting.

-Developed by Vidhan Bansal.
+Developed by Parth Sharma and Vidhan Bansal.
 Feel free to contribute or reach out for collaborations!